tischda/mkdoc/README.md

 ### Usage

 Just run the `mkdoc` command in the project folder.
+This will take all `[0-9][0-9]*.md` files in ascending order as input for pandoc (I'm ususally using one file per chapter).

-Examples:
+Example:

 ~~~
 $ mkdoc